nilwes/toitglamp/README.md

-# Toit, LAMP, and Grafana
+# Toit on ESP32 with LCD, sending data to a LAMP server
-Toit on an ESP32 with BME280 sensor sending data via HTTP.
+Toit code for sending BME280 sensor data via HTTP to a LAMP stack.

 # Requirements
 Install the BME280 Toit driver using